vacuousVersifer/P5ojects/README.md

   `A simple visualization of the collatz conjecture.` [Source](https://thecodingtrain.com/challenges/coding-in-the-cabana/002-collatz-conjecture.html)
 - Hilbert Curve:
-  `A colorful showing of Hilber's Cool Curve` [Source](https://thecodingtrain.com/challenges/coding-in-the-cabana/003-hilbert-curve.html)
+  `A colorful showing of Hilbert's Cool Curve` [Source](https://thecodingtrain.com/challenges/coding-in-the-cabana/003-hilbert-curve.html)
 - Marching Squares:
   `Sort of looks like how something like a fire would spread`